ImageMagick/Usage-Markdown/color_mods/index.md

 A more practical example of this method is detailed in the advanced ["Aqua" Effects](../advanced/#aqua_effects) example.

-An alternative away generating 'curves' is looked at in the IM Forum Discussion [Arbitrary tonal reproduction curves](../forum_link.cgi?f=1&t=22224&p=92056).
+An alternative way of generating 'curves' is looked at in the IM Forum Discussion [Arbitrary tonal reproduction curves](../forum_link.cgi?f=1&t=22224&p=92056).

 ------------------------------------------------------------------------